RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 - The Dropdown has a hard time setting up event handlers on elements it does not create
 - Event Bubbling is a thing
 - Solution is to have Dropdown component set up manual Event Listener on the body element
-- Anytime anyone clicks on any element inside entire document, event will bubble up to body element thus telling Dropwdown that something has been clicked
+- Anytime anyone clicks on any element inside entire document, event will bubble up to body element thus telling Dropdown that something has been clicked
 - We can still make use of use of native Browser events/Event Listeners in React:

 ```javascript